atikulhaider/yith-essential-kit-for-woocommerce-1/README.txt

 = How can I get additional features for each of the plugins installed with YITH Essential Kit #1 ? =

-You can get additional features of the plugins installed with the premium version of each of them, that you can get by clicking the button "Premium version" and that takes you to yithemes.com where you can purchase them and discover other products and offers from YITH.
+You can get additional features of the plugins installed with the premium version of each of them, that you can get by clicking the button "Buy Premium Version" and that takes you to yithemes.com where you can purchase them and discover other products and offers from YITH.

 == Installation ==